Complete Gospel Tract Titles

 "The [pleased-to-dwell-with] unbelieving husband is sanctified by the [believing] wife, and the [pleased-to-dwell-with] unbelieving wife is sanctified by the [believing] husband; otherwise, your children are unclean.
 But now [since the unbeliever is sanctified by the believer] they are holy" (1Cor.
 7:14).

 So, if an unbelieving husband is truly "pleased to dwell with" his believing wife, he will come to Christ and be sanctified with his wife.
 If, however, the unbeliever rejects Christ and departs, the believer is free to marry again, but this time, only in the Lord.
-Paul said it this way:
+Paul said it this way: "But if the unbelieving depart, let him depart.
+A brother or a sister is not bound in such cases" (1Cor.
+7:15).

-"The woman who has a husband is bound by the law to her husband so long as he is alive, but if he be dead, she is loosed from the law of her husband.
+""The woman who has a husband is bound by the law to her husband so long as he is alive, but if he be dead, she is loosed from the law of her husband.
 So then, if while her husband is alive she be married to another man, she shall be called an adulteress.
 But if her husband be dead, she is free from the law, so that she is no adulteress, though she be married to another" (Rom.
 7:2-3).

 "Bound", then, means forbidden to remarry, and "loosed" means permitted to remarry.
 It is in this sense that a believer is not "bound" if an unbelieving spouse departs.
 Nevertheless, because "God has called us to peace" (1Cor.
 7:15), believers must be faithful and good to unbelieving spouses, for it is far better to convert unbelievers than for marriages to end in divorce.